muckeIT/silverstripe-fa/README.md

       extensions:
         - FAIconizedClass

+In your templates just use $FAIcon.

 ### Iconized Objects (DataExtension)
 Make the objects of a class showing up with a individual icon, editable within the CMS.

     ClassName:
       extensions:
         - FAIconizedObject

+In your templates just use $FAIcon.

 ## Todo
 This is just the very first version of this addon.
 There are some todos on the roadmap: